bsir/cBioPortal-new-study-assistant/README.md

  * seaborn
  * python-levenshtein: [anaconda link](https://anaconda.org/conda-forge/python-levenshtein)

-### Running the assistant
+### Running the script
-The default mode of the assistant selects a random study from the portal and searches other studies on the portal for matching attributes.
+The default mode of the script selects a random study from the portal and searches other studies on the portal for matching attributes.
+The current version of the script typically takes a few minutes to run and depends on internet access to download data from cBioPortal.

 Default example:
 ```bash